29. The judgment Paul spoke of took place at the coming of the Lord (the Parousia) circa AD 70.

 36. The phrase “in this age” refers to the Old Covenant while the phrase “that which is to come” refers to the New Covenant.

-37. The Ephesians were told to make the most of the time because in a very short time the Parousia and all that is contained in that event would take place!
+37. The Ephesians were told to make the most of the time because in a very short time the Parousia and all that is part of that event would take place!

 38. Paul is referring to the presence (Parousia) of Christ that was to take place a few short years into the future from when he wrote this letter.